Cape Town has a sensational theatre culture and we invite you to sample the ...

 Cape Town Cycle Tour

-It’s arguably the highlight of the road cycling calendar and after the shortened race distance in 2015, many enthusiastic riders are eager to take to the Mother City’s scenic roads once again.
-The Cape Town Cycle Tour (formerly known as the Cape Argus Cycle Tour) will see still see cyclists from all over the globe take to the starting line on Hertzog Boulevard on Sunday, 6 March 2016.
+It’s arguably the highlight of the road cycling calendar and many enthusiastic riders are eager to take to the Mother City’s scenic roads once again.
+The Cape Town Cycle Tour (formerly known as the Cape Argus Cycle Tour) will see still see cyclists from all over the globe take to the starting line on Hertzog Boulevard on Sunday, 12 March 2017.

 The 109km route is the same as usual, taking cyclists from the city centre, down the M3 through to Muizenberg and as far south as Smitswinkel.
 From there they will then head north again, through Hout Bay and Camps Bay to the finish line in Green Point.

-Unfortunately, entries for the 2016 Cape Town Cycle Tour CLOSED in September 2015.
+Entries for the 2017 Cape Town Cycle Tour are likely to open in September 2016.
 If you really want to participate in this event in future, keep an eye of this page, or subscribe to our newsletter.

 AGE RESTRICTIONS: In order to compete in the cycling race, participants must turn 13 years old in the year of the event and children accompanying parents on the back of a tandem must be 11 years of age or older.
 For more rules and regulations, consult Capetowncycletour.com.